Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/drivers.rst

    * - ``LINEAR_FORCE_MOTION``
      - Linear motion driven by constant acceleration, incorporating the effects of the sample's resultant force.
    * - ``FORCE``
      - General movement caused by applied forces.
-Act likes a particle (R-shape).
+Acts like a particle (R-shape).
    * - ``LINEAR_COMPRESSIVE_MOTION``
      - Linear movement combined with compressive forces.
    * - ``TABULATED``